Mahesh-100/Calculator-using-React/README.md

 # React
-my first React project is a basic Calculator
+my first React project is a basic Calculator.
 I have used useReducer function which all actions such as
 1.add digits(means adding for an Operand)2.